Dweepa/WT-Project/README.md

 #### 6. Popular Pages:
 The popular tab provides all the posts that are popular in a very convenient way so you can read everything one by one without having to click on multiple links.
 It has left and right arrows which navigates you to different posts.

+### Future Enhancement
+#### 1.
+Expanding the user interaction to Multi-user platform wherein users will be able to view what other people have commented and can share their opinion too.
+#### 2.
+A more refined suggestions/search tool that will suggest all possible related websites in real time.
+#### 3.
+Using the database created when a user signs up and using that to further website’s reach by sending a monthly newsletter to the emails.
+#### 4.
+Making the website compatible with all browsers and screen widths.
+#### 5.
+Incorporating jquery and bootsrap for cleaner design and versatile functionality.
+#### 6.
+Content wise, Expanding the horizon beyond india, to world history.